oxheadalpha/smart-contracts/upgradable_contract_draft.md

   One of the possible optimization is to implement business logic entry points in the **store** contract in addition to a dynamic entry point.
-The **dispatcher** can directly invoke the until they get "patched" with upgraded lambda implementation which then passes to the dynamic entry point.
+The **dispatcher** can directly invoke them until they get "patched" with upgraded lambda implementation which then passes to the dynamic entry point.
-  Assuming that upgrades do not happen often and if happen, only a few entry points get upgraded, the majority of calls to an upgradable contract will not pass large lambda as a parameter to a store contract calls.
+  Assuming that upgrades do not happen often and if happen, only a few entry points get upgraded, the majority of calls to an upgradable contract will not pass large lambdas as parameters to store contract calls.
 Although, such optimization significantly complicate contract implementation.